-The degree programme in nanoscience at Aarhus University is based at the Interdisciplinary Nanoscience Centre, iNANO.
-This centre involves researchers employed at the Departments of Physics, Chemistry, Molecular Biology and Biological Sciences, as well as a considerable number of associated researchers from Health Sciences.
-The centres mission is to build on three basic pillars: top-class international research, education at all levels from Bachelor to PhD, and innovation and interaction with industry and society at large.
+The Nanoscience degree programme at Aarhus University is based at the Interdisciplinary Nanoscience Centre, iNANO. iNANO is staffed by researchers in the departments of physics, chemistry, molecular biology and genetics, and bioscience, as well as a considerable number of associated researchers from the Faculty of Health.
+The centre’s mission is to build on three basic pillars: top-level international research, education at all levels from BSc to PhD, and innovation and interaction with industry and society at large.

 The Masters degree in nanotechnology counts as 120 ECTS credits and includes subjects in the physics, chemistry, molecular biology and biology fields of study, as well as some specific nanotechnology subjects.
 You specialise by participating in course activities and projects and by writing a thesis.
 You structure you own individual study programme with the help of a teacher associated with iNANO by choosing courses from a course catalogue.
 Your programme is based on your academic qualifications and interests and the subjects you studied for your Bachelors degree.
 The plan must be approved by the Board of Studies before you can enrol for examinations.